International Students as Equipped and Empowered Disciples

 - Commitment to complete entire 10-month discipleship training

-Top candidates are interviewed in person, by phone or internet by the ISEED Coordinator.
+Top candidates are interviewed in person, by phone or internet by the ISEED Coordinator and/or Candidate Committee.
 Candidates must have good organizational and communication skills and the maturity to follow through on all assignments and ministry projects.
 They must be teachable, willing to take initiative, flexible, and above all, be obedient and attentive to God’s calling in their life.

 After candidates are accepted in the ISEED Discipleship Training, IFI will help candidates search for a part-time paid internship in their field of study.